spark-mv/cdn/install.md

 2) [Flash/HLS only] If you play HLS videos with flash technology on your site, you also need to replace videojs SWF with the Hola-enabled version.

-* Download (using **right click > save link as**) the [Hola-enabled version][24] and place it on your own server.
 * Configure videojs to use the new version.
 ```
 <script type="text/javascript" src="//example.com/static/video.js"></script>
 <script type="text/javascript">
-  videojs.options.flash.swf = "//example.com/static/videojs-flashls.swf";
+  videojs.options.flash.swf = "//client.h-cdn.com/bext/svc/cdn/pub/videojs-flashls.swf";
 </script>
 ```

-* Replace *example.com/static/video.js* and *example.com/static/videojs-flashls.swf* with your own links.
+* Replace *example.com/static/video.js* with your own link.
 Changing the SWF does not impact the user interface of the player.

 #### Live Examples:
 * VJS5 without HolaCDN: [MP4][25]